|

 This Saturday at the Metro Park & Ride Lot

 Did you get a new computer, TV, cell phone, or other gadget for Christmas?
 Tons of electronics were sold right here in the Lake Houston area, not to mention online.
 Please remember to recycle any electronic item that you will no longer use or need.
 CompuCycle will be at the Metro Park and Ride lot the first Saturday of every month from 9 AM to 3 PM all year.
 They are an R-2 recycler.
 This means they must verify that all components are recycled or disposed of in an environmentally friendly manner.
-They too, guarantee that any content left of a hard drive or other memory unit will be “wiped clean”.
+They too, guarantee that any content left of a hard drive or other memory unit will be “wiped clean”

 Do you have left over or old Christmas lights?
 Do bring them to the E-waste collection on January 7th for responsible recycling.
 As you replace old light strings with new efficient LED lights, do recycle the old ones so the copper can be saved and reused.

-For a complete list of what you can bring, go to CompuCycle's website.
+For a complete list of what you can bring, go to CompuCycle's

 Consider all Recycling Options in Kingwood